 Or, you may wish to sell the pet, using a Bill of Sale for Personal Property.

-For estate planning, when you become incapacitated or die, a pet care trust or a pet protection agreement may be used to provide care for your pet in your absence.
+For estate planning, when you become incapacitated or die, a pet care trust or a pet protection agreement may be used to provide care in your absence.

-It is good practice to use a notary to notarize a pet care power of attorney or agreement.
+It is good practice to use a notary to notarize a power of attorney or agreement.
 A service provider or document recipient may require a notarized POA.

 1. black cat, openclipart.org, CC0 1.0, GDJ, Elegant Cat Silhouette from Pixabay